Blockchain-Solutions-BCS/bsmcoin-core/doc/build-unix.md

 ### Notes

-The release is built with GCC and then "strip navcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip bsmcoind" to strip the debug symbols, which reduces the executable size by about 90%.